Will California Become The First State To Decriminalize Psychedelic Mushrooms?

 There’s scant evidence to support such a classification for mind-altering mushrooms.
 They’re generally not regarded as addictive, and an international survey of drug users conducted last year found that mushrooms were the safest recreational drug, according to an assessment of related medical treatment.

 Saunders is part of a growing movement against the longstanding prohibition on psychedelic drugs and in favor of a more open-minded examination of their therapeutic applications.
-Activists like Martin Ball, an Oregon professor who has launched an effort to legalize psilocybin in his state, have joined this psychedelic renaissance.
+Activists like Martin Ball, an Oregon professor, and Tom and Sheri Eckert, founders of the Oregon Psilocybin Society who are working to legalize psilocybin in their state, are among those that have joined this psychedelic renaissance.

 But recent polling shows that a majority of Americans are also interested in unlocking the power of psychedelics.
 In a June survey conducted by YouGov, 63 percent of respondents said they support the use of psilocybin in additional medical trials.
 The same number said they would be willing to use psilocybin themselves if it were proven to be a safe treatment for depression or anxiety.